 A new year means the start of new adventures.
 While some people may feel eager to press the reset button and follow through with their new year’s resolutions, JDM fans are patiently awaiting the day they can finally import their dream car.

-We have complied a list of the most exciting vehicles that will be available come 2021 as well as some of the most popular models currently available.
+We have compiled a list of the most exciting vehicles that will be available come 2021 as well as some of the most popular models are currently available.